LUMC/EfDS/08_dv/assignment_C/supplementary_info.md

 Since fluorine (chlorine) was explicitly mentioned we assign this difference to variable HFC (hydrofluorocarbons).

+> **Update April 16th, 2024**

+HFC calculation may contain negative values.
+Possible reasons for these fluctuations may be due to reporting, measurement etc. We are not investigating the sources of these fluctuations, so you may ignore this and leave the data as it is as long a new column HFC is created based on the description here above.

 ## Q3: Implement a plot method that produces the figure below.

 As some of have correctly pointed out, the question is not clear and specific enough.